What Darwin Didn't Know: The Modern Science of Evolution

 Overall, What Darwin Didn't Know: The Modern Science of Evolution is a must-watch for anyone interested in biology, genetics, or the history of science.
 Solomon is a knowledgeable and engaging presenter, and the course is packed with fascinating insights and provocative questions.
 Whether you're a science buff or just curious about how life on Earth has evolved, this course will provide plenty of food for thought.

-What Darwin Didn't Know: The Modern Science of Evolution is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on January 4, 2019.
+What Darwin Didn't Know: The Modern Science of Evolution is a series that ran for 1 seasons (24 episodes) between January 4, 2019 and on The Great Courses Signature Collection

 Filter by Source